 Our straightforward approach has made us the privacy counsel of choice for some of the world’s largest and best-known global enterprises, as well as for a host of smaller organizations.
 Our skills are particularly valued by companies that operate in highly-regulated sectors (such as financial services, healthcare and pharmaceuticals), those with an online presence, and those operating internationally.
 Organizations in these areas face multiple layers of regulation and appreciate the timely, knowledgeable and realistic advice that our attorneys provide.
 We work with our clients on compliance and risk management, establish programs and policies, provide employee training, respond to regulatory inquiries and investigations, and, where necessary, litigate.

 We advise on a broad range of privacy and data protection matters, including: privacy policies and procedures, information handling, security breaches, regulatory investigations, global compliance, cross-border data transfers, training programs, compliance audits, commercial transactions, website privacy policies, email and telemarketing regulation, litigation and legislative advocacy.
+Learn more about our privacy litigation experience.

 We believe clients value our ability to provide practical, commercial advice.
 We think there are a few key reasons that we are able to do this.